 Deals Hydro DMG to surrounding opponents and heal nearby active allies at fixed intervals.
 This healing is based on Kokomi’s Max HP.

-Similar to Oz and Zhongli’s stele.
-It pulses every two seconds for a total of 6 times.
-It applies Hydro to enemies and heals the on field character.
-Note that the Wet status this applies to Kokomi will cleanse some things, but can also freeze herself.
-You cannot reposition it like Oz unless you get a complete cooldown reset.
+Similar to Oz and Zhongli’s Stele.
+It pulses every two seconds (total of 6 times), applying Hydro to enemies and healing the on field character.
+Note that the Wet status that gets applied to her will cleanse some things, but can also freeze herself.
+You cannot reposition it like Oz however, unless you get a complete cooldown reset.
 In addition, only one Bake-Kurage can be on field at a time.

 The might of Watatsumi descends, dealing Hydro DMG to surrounding opponents, before robing Kokomi in a Ceremonial Garment made from the flowing waters of Sangonomiya.